Te Rangihaeata: The Hutt Valley

 A similar situation arose about three years later in the Hutt Valley near Wellington.
 The settlers were pushing forward aggressively and occupying land that had disputed ownership.
 Several years of active immigration and the arrival of British Imperial Troops had put the settlers in a much stronger position and much less inclined to tolerate either Māori claims or legal challenges to their occupation of the land.

-Once again Te Rangihaeata became involved in the resistance, destroying the farms and the possessions of the settlers on disputed land, but not injuring anyone.
-However, the settlers did not recognise the warning and very soon open warfare broke out: the Hutt Valley Campaign.
+Despite increasing tension, the ransacking of settler homes, and the burning of Māori property, Te Rangihaeata remained peaceful.
+However, Governor Grey soon declared martial law on March 3rd, marking the beginning of the Hutt Valley Campaign.

-Had the Māori been united, the subsequent history of New Zealand could have been different.
 Te Rangihaeata fought the British to a stalemate until the British were able to mobilise the Te Āti Awa and other iwi to oppose him.
 Additionally, the abduction and dubious arrest of Te Rauparaha did a lot to discourage the Ngāti Toa.
 They built a strong pā near Porirua and successfully withstood a British attack.
 They then retreated to swamps of Poroutawhao, out of reach of the government, and the war was over.